sonali311003/SmartDumpDetector/README.md

 # MiniProjectTT

-A short description of your project — what it does, and what it’s built for.
+MiniProjectTT is a Python project developed as part of my Artificial Intelligence and Machine Learning coursework.
-(Example: *MiniProjectTT is a [C++/Python/etc.] project developed as part of my AI & ML coursework.
-It implements [brief feature].*)
+It focuses on implementing data visualization and analysis techniques using libraries like Pandas and Matplotlib.

 ---